The Cops Can Take Away Your Cash, Car, Or House -- Even If You're Never Convicted Of A Crime

 Some victims of civil forfeiture have started fighting back, though.
 They banded together in Tenaha, Texas — where the practice is particularly egregious — to file a class-action lawsuit.
 To settle the case, Tenaha agreed to dramatically reform its civil forfeiture procedures to ensure they don’t ensnare innocent people.

-Head over to The New Yorker for a more in-depth look at why local police departments have grown so dependant on taking people’s property>
+Head over to The New Yorker for a more in-depth look at why local police departments have grown so dependent on taking people’s property »

 Business Insider Emails & Alerts